Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Methodology

 \subsubsection{Loss Function}

 We train the Align-CR network by minimizing the difference between the output of network $\mathbf{y}$ and the cloud-free image $\hat{\textbf{y}}$ temporally close to the input cloudy image.
-Though the Planet-CR has avoided the surface changes that may appear between the acquisitions of cloudy and cloud-free images as much as possible through short time lag for data collection, there are some inevitable nuisances determined by the sunlight condition, acquisition geometry, humidity, pollution, change of landscape, etc~\citep{GLF-CR}.
-In this paper, we use the Charbonnier loss~\citep{8100101} which can better handles outlier for training, and extra constraints on cloudy regions are applied,
+Though the \datasetname{} has avoided the surface changes that may appear between the acquisitions of cloudy and cloud-free images as much as possible through a short time lag for data collection, there are some inevitable nuisances as described in Sec.~\ref{sec:curation}.
+In this paper, we use the Charbonnier loss~\citep{8100101} which can better handle outliers for training, and extra constraints on cloudy regions are applied,

 where $\odot$ denotes Hadamard product operator, $w$ denotes the extra weight for cloudy regions, $\mathbf{M}$ denotes the cloudy mask, $\epsilon$ and $\alpha$ are constants.